-- Materials salvaged and reused where possible. - Purchasing recyclable or recycled materials. - Separation and collection of recyclable materials.
+- Materials salvaged and reused where possible; - Purchasing recyclable or recycled materials; & - Separation and collection of recyclable materials.

-All wastes unable to be reused on site will be transferred to the Transfer Station at the Caboolture landfill on McNaught Road, Caboolture where they will be sorted into re-usable, recyclable and waste disposal streams.
-The Caboolture landfill also has a "Recycling Shop".
+All wastes unable to be reused on site will be collected by a recycling contractor where waste will be sorted into re-usable, recyclable and waste disposal streams.